"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 Kristina is a Chartered Accountant with over 25 years' experience in both commerce and public practice.
 Kristina is employed as a Manager with Bray & Associates Chartered Accountants, working out of their Bowral, NSW office.
 Kristina provides taxation and business advice to a variety of clients including individuals, investors, superannuation funds and small to medium sized enterprises.
 Kristina is also Chairman of the BDCU Alliance Bank, a member-owned social enterprise that provides financial products and services via a strategic alliance with Bendigo and Adelaide Bank.
 Kristina holds a Bachelor of Commerce from the Australian National University, is a member of the Institute of Chartered Accountants and a Graduate of the Australian Institute of Company Directors.

-Trisha is Senior In-House Counsel and Company Secretary – ANZ at Study Group and brings significant experience and insight in commercial and corporate law, governance, intellectual property, mergers and acquisitions and risk to her roles.
-She is an independent non-executive director of Australian Traditional-Medicine Society Limited and an Adjunct Fellow in Governance at the School of Law, Western Sydney University.
+Trisha is an experienced in-house counsel and company secretary and brings significant insight in commercial and corporate law, governance, intellectual property, mergers and acquisitions and risk to her roles.
+She is an independent non-executive director of Australian Traditional-Medicine Society Limited.
 In addition, she is a Past President and served as a non-executive director of Governance Institute of Australia for almost a decade.

 Trisha holds a Bachelor of Commerce and Bachelor of Laws (Honours) from the University of Melbourne, Graduate Certificate of Management from the Australian Graduate School of Management and Graduate Diploma of Applied Corporate Governance from Governance Institute of Australia.
-She is a Fellow of Governance Institute of Australia and the Institute of Company Secretaries and Administrators and a Member of the Association of Corporate Counsel – Australia, Law Society of New South Wales and Women on Boards.
+She is a Fellow of Governance Institute of Australia and a Fellow of the Chartered Governance Institute.

 Br.
 Peter is a De La Salle Brother and a practical theologian.
 He has more than 30 years experience working in Catholic education in Australia and New Zealand, including serving as a principal of schools in both countries.
 He has recently completed doctoral studies at Fordham University, the Jesuit university of New York specialising in the area of Christian spirituality.